bufbuild/protobuf-es/MANUAL.md

 ### `import_extension`

-By default, [protoc-gen-es] doesn't add file extensions to import paths.
+By default, [protoc-gen-es][@bufbuild/protoc-gen-es] doesn't add file extensions to import paths.
 However, some environments require an import extension.
 For example, using [ECMAScript modules in Node.js][ecmascript-modules] requires the `.js` extension, and Deno requires `.ts`.
 With this plugin option, you can add `.js`/`.ts` extensions in import paths with the given value.
 Possible values:

 - `import_extension=none`: Doesn't add an extension.
 (Default)
 - `import_extension=js`: Adds the `.js` extension.